lanimall/webMethods-devops-provisioning/README.md

     and specify the right URLs, descriptions, and connection usename/password for the product/fix repos you'll want to use.

        For the username/passqword, it's perfectly valid (and frankly expected) to not want to hardcode this in the file.
-    So these values can be passed via env variables.
-    Simply define the following 2 env variable in your machine and these will be used by the scripts instead of the values in the
+    So these values can be passed via env variables with variables CC_SAG_REPO_USR and CC_SAG_REPO_PWD And if set, their values will be used by the scripts instead of the values in the [environments/sag-repos.properties](environments/sag-repos.properties) file.

-    [environments/sag-repos.properties](environments/sag-repos.properties) file.
-     - REPO_USR: my_user
-     - REPO_PWD: my_secret_password
+       To set these variables, several options are possible based on the OS you're working with.
+    For linux or mac, I find that the simplest is to add these 2 variables in my  ~/.bash_profile as follow:

+        ```
+        export CC_SAG_REPO_USR=my_user
+        export CC_SAG_REPO_PWD=my_secret_password
+        ```

+       And then, make sure you don't forget to source that file to load the variable in your shell:

+        ```
+        source ~/.bash_profile
+        ```

        Final note: By default, it is already set to use SoftwareAG Empower central repository, which is usually a good choice if your machine / environment has access to the internet.